Dragkob/TryDateMe/README.md

 <img width="2241" height="562" alt="TDM_Banner" src="https://github.com/user-attachments/assets/12d5fb92-291e-474b-8d24-ddede67c698a" />

+---

+⚠️ - <b>This project has been discontinued</b> out of respect for TryHackMe’s ToS.
+Although TryDateMe did not scrape data, inject content, modify the website, or perform automated navigation, it relied on a browser extension script to read site data already delivered to the browser.
+Under TryHackMe’s ToS, any programmatic access to site data is not permitted, even when user-initiated and read-only.
+To avoid any potential ToS conflicts for users or the platform, development has been stopped.

+---

 <p align="center">A browser extension that restores the creation and publish dates of TryHackMe rooms.<br>How to install <b><a href="https://github.com/Dragkob/TryDateMe/blob/main/INSTALLATION.md">here</a>.</b></p>

 | **Features** | **Installation (Chrome/Edge/Brave/Chromium)** |